Oakdale Car Accident and Personal Injury Lawyer

 - Warnerville Road and Yosemite Avenue

-I’m Ed Smith, an Oakdale car accident lawyer.
 Suffering catastrophic injuries in an accident may be devastating, both physically and financially.
-When those injuries were caused by the negligence of another, the injured individual may recover compensation for their losses.
-If you or a loved one has been injured in an accident through no fault of your own, please call me at (209) 227-1931 or toll-free at (800) 404-5400 to receive my free, friendly case advice.
+When those injuries were caused by negligence, the injured individual may recover compensation for their losses.
+If you or a loved one has been injured in an accident through no fault of your own, please call our Oakdale personal injury attorneys at (209) 227-1931 or toll-free at (800) 404-5400 to receive free, friendly case advice.

 Image Source: By "12019," "Free-Photos," and "rawpixel" via Pixabay